 Along with a great love of music and art the Swedes love rich, robust food.
-Dishes of fish, meats and vegetables are commonly served with a large variety of bread.
-Lingonberry jam is commonly used in Swedish cuisine as a condiment or in hearty meals like stew.
+Dishes of fish, meats, and vegetables are commonly served with a large variety of bread.
+Lingonberry jam is commonly used in Swedish cuisine as a condiment or in hearty meals like a stew.

 One of their most celebrated desserts is “Princess Cake”, created in the 1920s by Jenny Akerstrom, a teacher to the daughters of Prince Carl Bernadotte.
 It is traditionally dome-shaped with layers of chiffon cake filled with jam, whipped cream, and pastry cream, and covered by a layer of green colored marzipan.
 In Sweden, “Princess Cake” is celebrated the third week in September.

 Kanelbulle meaning Cinnamon buns have been around Sweden since the 1920s and the average citizen consumes hundreds of them per year.
 Their common ingredients include butter, flour, sugar and, of course, cinnamon.
 They are enjoyed as a breakfast food or as dessert and are so well loved that October 4th has been named “Kanelbulle” day.